xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreStrategy/README.md

 - The Strategy pattern is used when you want to define a set of behaviors and make them interchangeable.

--	By establishing a common protocol for all behaviors, you can create multiple implementations that can be swapped seamlessly.
+-	By establishing a common protocol for all behaviours, you can create multiple implementations that can be swapped seamlessly.

-## Illustrative example

-- Suppose we are developing a sorting algorithm that can be used in different contexts.

-- We define a protocol called `SortStrategy` that declares a method called `sort` that takes an array of integers and returns a sorted array.

-- We can have multiple implementations of this protocol, such as `BubbleSort`, `QuickSort`, and `MergeSort`, each with its own sorting algorithm.

 ## Apple Store: Problem statement

-- We would like to support multiple payment methods, such as Apple Pay or credit cards.
+- The Apple Store needs to support multiple payment methods.

+- These include payment methods such as Apple Pay, Mastercard, Visa, and gift cards.
-- Each payment method has its own payment processing logic.

-- The Strategy pattern will allow us to add or remove payment methods in the future without changing the existing code.
+- In the future, we may need to add or remove payment methods and their processing logic without changing existing code.

+- We would like to avoid the situation where we have to modify existing code to accommodate changes to payment methods.

+- The Strategy pattern helps us achieve this by defining a common protocol for all payment methods.

+- Each concrete strategy will implement the payment processing logic for a specific payment method.

+- This allows for scalable and maintainable code that adheres to the open/closed principle, and the single responsibility principle.

 ## Apple Store: Application